 HTS Biochemical Assays

-LifeSensors offers a range of powerful assays that can be run in house, from gel and TR-FRET assays, to auto-ubiquitination and substrate ubiquitination assays
+LifeSensors offers a range of powerful assays that can be run in-house, from gel and TR-FRET assays, to auto-ubiquitination and substrate ubiquitination assays

-Ligase Finder and Profiler
+Substrate & E3 Finder and Profiler

 Taking advantage of our HTS assays discover how a ligase of interest binds and ubiquitinates a target.

-Biophysical Assays
+In Vitro Biophysical Assays

-E3s are Rarely Discovered With A Single Assay
+E3s are Rarely Discovered With a Single Assay

-We are here to help you from the beginning, and are happy to sit down and help you design the best experiment to address your specific questions, as well as answer questions that matter for your project's completion.
+We are here to help you from the beginning, and are happy to sit down and help you design the best experiment to address your specific questions, as well as answer questions that matter for your project's completion

 Industry Tested

-As a CRO that's been in the TPD space since the beginning we're familiar with the long developmental time, and have tested projects that are currently in the clinic.
-We can tell you the assay selection you would likely need in order to discover, test and validate your targets
+As a CRO that's been in the TPD space since the beginning, we're familiar with the long developmental time and have tested projects that are currently in the clinic.
+We can tell you the assay selection you would likely need in order to discover, test, and validate your targets

 Competitive Pricing